Zhiyu-Wei/Institutional-Research-Analysis/Simulation.md

 In this simulation, our goal is to construct a probability-based representation of students’ exam performance and use it as the foundation for subsequent sampling and analysis.

 We begin by loading the required packages for parallel computation and reproducible simulations.
-We then source the custom functions hosted on GitHub, which include the utility for constructing the probability matrix.
-The resulting object, `prob_mat`, encodes the distribution of student level (T1–T10) for exam outcomes (S1–S10).
+We then source a set of custom functions hosted on GitHub, including a utility for constructing the probability matrix.
+The resulting object, `prob_mat`, characterizes the distribution of **student ability levels (T1–T10)** across **exam outcomes (S1–S10)** and serves as the core input for the simulation study.

 ```r
 library(doParallel)